singapaul/26PairsTS/README.md

 5. Use python API and write Facts endpoint with chta gtp-3
 2. add github link
 1. Swap in my login/register pages to the main app routes

+ARCHIVE:

+24th feb:
+- 4) lets create .styles.ts files and move our styled components to seperate files. - DONE
+2) Tidy up the board and header components - DONE
+2) Upgrade the share functionality to use the naviagtor API - DONE neeeds testing
+3) can we track current game time using redux? - DONE
+1) Fully integrate a modal register - WIP - Need to swap all current now undefined set calls to instead call for the dispatch -DONE
+4) Prevent info modal being accidentally closed - DONE
+3) can we remove 'time' as useState completely from Board?  -DONE
+7) set up routing - Actually have pages in the right place!